MatthewJbelcher7/Mr-Rodgers-2/README.md

 Code: roborReturn("1")
 Excpeted Output: "Beep"

+Test: "It will return the number if not '1'."
+Code:
+  roboReturn("2")

+     } else {
+      outputArray.push(number)

+Excpeted Output: "2"

 <!-- Tests omitted because unessasary
 Test: "It will replace the number 1 within multi-digit numbers with the word 'Beep'."
 Code: roboReturn("103")